TerraWest Conservancy provides a variety of environmental compliance services which include:

 - Environmental Site Assessment

-Terrawest Conservancy will typically initiate compliance planning services with a general facility audit or inspection.
-Our team of compliance specialists review facility operations permits, plans, manifests, process documents, and the facility notification status.
+CMPs are unique to each project, depending on the needs of the client and the project at hand.
+With this in mind, TerraWest typically initiates compliance planning services with a general facility audit or inspection.
+Our compliance specialists review facility operations permits, plans, manifests, process documents, and the facility notification status.

-All of our compliance inspections are summarized in a facility inspection report which will provide a detailed account of individual compliance issues observed during our inspections.
-Our inspection reports are designed to be informative and accessible with all observations being accompanied by explanations of compliance issues, possible regulatory citations, and compliance solutions.
-Once the audit process is complete, Terrawest assists in the implementation of procedures, process changes, and strategies designed to achieve compliance with the required environmental, and OSHA regulations.
-We prioritize which violations need immediate attention versus those that are less likely to result in adverse safety conditions or incur regulatory fines.
-Our goal is to work together and develop a long term strategy for full compliance.
+All compliance inspections are summarized in a facility inspection report which provides a detailed accounting of individual compliance issues discovered during inspections.
+Our inspection reports are designed to be informative and accessible.
+All observations are accompanied by detailed explanations of compliance issues, possible regulatory citations, and our recommended solutions.
+After audit completion, Terrawest assists in the implementation of procedures, process changes, and strategies designed to achieve compliance with the required environmental and OSHA regulations.
+We prioritize which violations need immediate attention, versus, those that are less likely to result in adverse safety conditions or incur regulatory fines.
+Our goal is to work together and develop a long-term strategy for full compliance.

 National Pollutant Discharge Elimination System (NPDES) Permitting

-Terrawest Conservancy offers inspection services to ensure our clients’ compliance with Federal and state regulations regarding point source discharges of pollutants.
-This includes the National Pollutant Discharge Elimination System (NPDES), as well as state-specific regulation.
+TerraWest Conservancy offers inspection services to ensure compliance with federal and state regulations regarding point source discharges of pollutants.
+This includes the NPDES, as well as state-specific regulations.

-Once land disturbance is initiated, our NPDES Inspections regularly assess the condition of structural onsite controls, such as silt fencing, inlet protection, sediment basin function, etc., as well as non-structural controls such as hazardous materials housekeeping, training of personnel, placement of portable toilets, and the stabilization of disturbed areas, etc. Our team of Erosion and Sediment (E&S) control/NPDES inspectors have established a distinguished role above other inspection providers through sincere dedication to a higher level of oversight.
+When land disturbance begins, our NPDES Inspections regularly assess the condition of structural onsite controls, such as silt fencing, inlet protection, sediment basin function, etc., as well as non-structural controls such as hazardous materials housekeeping, training of personnel, placement of portable toilets, and the stabilization of disturbed areas, etc. Our team of Erosion and Sediment (E&’S) control/NPDES inspectors have established a distinguished role above other inspection providers through sincere dedication to a higher level of oversight.

 Cultural Resource Monitoring and Reporting

-Terrawest Conservacy provides cultural resources consulting and compliance services to a broad range of clients, helping them meet the unique cultural resources management requirements associated with development projects.
+TerraWest Conservancy provides cultural resources consulting and compliance services to a broad range of clients, we help them meet the unique cultural resources management requirements associated with the diverse range of development projects.

 Oil and Gas, Transportation, Industrial, Government, Commercial

-With an extensive history in Cultural Resource Management, the team at Terrawest Conservancy has worked with a broad range of private-and public sector clients to identify and address vital cultural resource concerns.
-Our long standing relationships with local, state and federal regulatory agencies allow us to guide projects through the review process swiftly and successfully.
+With extensive experience in Cultural Resource Management, TerraWest Conservancy has worked with a broad range of private and public sector clients to identify and address vital cultural resource concerns.
+Our long-standing relationships with local, state, and federal regulatory agencies allow us to guide projects through the review process swiftly and successfully.

 Soil Management Plans

-Terrawest soil and groundwater services go beyond just Phase II ESA sampling.
-Terrawest Conservancy is a valuable part of your construction team.
-Our dedicated team has been conducting soil and groundwater characterization and management related to site redevelopment.
+TerraWest Conservancy’s soil and groundwater services go beyond just Phase II ESA sampling.
+We are a valuable part of your construction team.
+Our dedicated team also conducts soil and groundwater characterization and management related to site redevelopment.

 SOIL AND GROUNDWATER INVESTIGATIONS AND MANAGEMENT SERVICES INCLUDE: